jplusplus/detective.io/docs/start-your-investigation.rst

     * - related_name
       - string
-      - The name to use for the relation from the related model back to this model.
+      - The name to use for the relationship from the related model back to this model.
 When specified, this will automatically create a reverse field in the *related_model*'s front.
+No use of spaces, caps or special characters here.
+If underscores are used they will be transformed into spaces in the entity's front.

     * - fields
       - array